mysociety/alaveteli/doc/manual/docs/running/redaction.md

 To add a censor rule to a specific request, click on the the **New censor rule** button at the bottom of that request's admin page.

+To add a censor rule to a specific authority, click on the the **New censor rule** button at the bottom of that authority's admin page.

 If you want to redact any text that matches a particular pattern, you can use a
 <a href="{{ page.baseurl }}/docs/glossary/#regexp" class="glossary__link">regular expression</a>
 (regexp).
 You need to tell Alaveteli that the text is describing such a pattern